ajcastro/searchable/README.md

     /**
      * Searchable columns of the model.
-     * If this is empty it will default to all table columns.
+     * If this is not defined it will default to all table columns.
      */
     protected $searchableColumns = [
         'title',